Limnotrochus

 Limnotrochus is a monotypic genus in the family Paludomidae containing the single species Limnotrochus thomsoni, a tropical freshwater snail with gills and an operculum, aquatic gastropod mollusk.
 It is endemic to Lake Tanganyika.

-The specific name thomsoni is in honor of explorer Joseph Thomson.
+The specific name thomsoni is in honor of Scottish explorer Joseph Thomson.

 Distribution

 Limnotrochus thomsoni is endemic to Lake Tanganyika and is found in all countries surrounding the lake: Burundi, the Democratic Republic of the Congo, Tanzania, and Zambia.
 The type locality is Lake Tanganyika.